ghostperformance/op1/README.md

 On screen blinkers and blind spot alerts.

-Auto Lane Change with Blind spot monitoring (No Nudge)
+Auto Lane Change with Blind spot monitoring toggle (No Nudge).

-Smooth SCC with SCC smoother
+SCC sync set speed on gas press toggle.

-SCC sync set speed on gas press.
+Smooth SCC with SCC smoother.

 Make sure to reboot with toggle changes.